 Good behaviour is expected at all times on school transport.
 Pupils who misbehave may have the privilege of free school transport withdrawn.

-Parents are requested, when dropping off/collecting children from school that they
+Parents are requested, when dropping off/collecting children from school that they use the designated drop off areas, entering the school grounds by the top opening only.

 If a pupil misses their bus at the end of the school day, they should report to Reception where parents will be contacted and/or alternative transport will be arranged.
 Pupils taking part in extra-curricular activities or attending supported study classes may obtain a bus slip from the teacher in charge.